 If you don’t see your favorite luxury resort on this list, keep in mind that inclusion is often a matter of “more is better” when it comes to amenities.
-Luxury properties like Royal Hideaway Playacar can be at a disadvantage compared to newer openings if you they don’t do massive renovations.
-They could be excluded for not having a separate shower and tub, for not having a phone in the bathroom, for not providing 24-hour room service.
+Luxury properties like Royal Hideaway Playacar can be at a disadvantage compared to newer openings if they don’t do massive renovations to check off all the right amenity boxes that a new build will include from the start.
+They could be excluded for not having a separate shower and tub, for not having a phone in the bathroom, for not providing 24-hour room service, etc.

 An intimate boutique hotel with superlative service, like Hotel Esencia in the Riviera Maya, is not going to make the cut.
 A huge convention hotel may though, as long as all the rooms meet the checklist requirements and there are plenty of good restaurants and bars.
 See more explanation at the AAA newsroom site.